Kotlin/KEEP/proposals/sealed-interface-freedom.md

 The goals of this proposal are:

-- Introduce the concept of `sealed interface`.
+- Introduce the concept of a `sealed interface`.
-- Allow more freedom to `sealed class`, unify both `sealed interface` and `sealed class` as the same concept.
+- Allow more freedom to a `sealed class`, unify a `sealed interface` and a `sealed class` as the same concept.
 - Seamlessly interoperate with JDK 15+ sealed classes and interfaces.

 ## Design of sealed interfaces